Egnyte supports the following file types when previewing in the web interface (Web UI).

 Certain third party applications (for example Microsoft Office Online) are able to generate file previews for their native file types in the Egnyte Web UI.
 Because such applications are designed specifically for their file types, they may offer a better user experience for previewing these file.
 To generate a preview, Egnyte must pass a copy of the relevant file to the third party application developer.
 The preview capability is turned on by default once you enable an application that supports the preview capability.

 If you prefer to use Egnyte's own preview capability or to avoid passing files to the relevant application providers, domain administrators can turn off the third party preview capability from the Egnyte Settings page.
-To do so open the Settings page, select the General tab, find the Previewing Files heading and select disable.
+To do so open the Settings page, select the General tab, find the Previewing Files option and select it to disable.